 SIMON: So is it really in Russia's interest to try and use these Iran talks as leverage in the Ukraine dispute?
 Or is that not the point?

-Now, other officials say Russia should have no trouble keeping Iran issues separate from Ukraine, but as Russian officials have noted in terms of priorities, what's going on in Ukraine and Crimea right now is much more important than anything happening at the Iran talks.
-So if sanctions continue to escalate or other measures are imposed by the West, Moscow may well look for leverage where it can find it and once place could be these Iran talks.
+Now, other officials say Russia should have no trouble keeping the Iran issues separate from Ukraine, but as Russian officials have noted in terms of priorities, what's going on in Ukraine and Crimea right now is much more important than anything happening at the Iran talks.
+So if sanctions continue to escalate or other measures are imposed by the West, Moscow may well look for leverage where it can find it, and one place could be these Iran talks.

 SIMON: And what could they do if they decided to do that?

 KENYON: Well, analysts are pretty divided on this right now.
-Some say Russia can't really drive what critics might call a softer deal with Iran, that is allowing Tehran to keep more of it's nuclear program than Washington or Europe might like.
-There's certainly enough pressure already from hardliners to jettison this deal as it is, and that pressure would soar of it appeared Moscow was pushing a more pro-Iranian agreement.
+Some say Russia can't really drive what critics might call a softer deal with Iran; that is, allowing Tehran to keep more of its nuclear program than Washington or Europe might like.
+There's certainly enough pressure already from hard-liners to jettison this deal as it is, and that pressure would soar if it appeared Moscow was pushing a more pro-Iranian agreement.

 On the other hand, Russia could find other ways to help Tehran.
-There's a long delayed sale of relatively advanced surface to air missiles. they're called S300s.
+There's a long-delayed sale of relatively advanced surface-to-air missiles.
+They're called S300s.
 Moscow could revive that.
-That would certainly rattle the neighbors; the Saudis, Israelis and others.
+That would certainly rattle the neighbors; the Saudis, the Israelis and others.
 There's talk of a barter program allowing Iran to sell more oil.
-And then if the talks go badly, there's pressure for more international sanctions, Russia could always use its veto on the U.N.
+And then if the talks go badly, there's pressure for more international sanctions; Russia could always use its veto on the U.N.
 Security Council.